yura-chaikovsky/dominion/README.md

 #### URL generation
 URL for API's endpoints is generated automatically from `handler` function interface (arguments list) based on following rules:
-1. Property `path` from controller declaration is always the last section of URL.
+1. Property `path:` from controller declaration is always the last section of URL.
 ```js
 {
     path: "books",